Western Animation: The Land Before Time aka: Land Before Time

 Clean Pretty Childbirth: The film has the baby dinosaurs hatching totally clean.
 Nobody knows for sure about dinosaurs, but modern reptiles and birds are usually wet and have some residue from being in the egg, until they're able to dry off.

 Crapsack World: The world outside the great valley is extremely forbidding, stark, lonely and dangerous.
 At least in the earlier films...

 Earn Your Happy Ending: Though a favorite trope of Bluth's, this movie takes it to levels all but unheard of in an animated film!
-First and foremost, Littlefoot loses his mother and is devestated over her death, which should make him alone a big enough victim of this trope.
-Cera (as well as Ducky) are sepearated from their families in an earthquake as well.
-Later the entire group faces massive bouts of starvation during their journey, and have to avoid the ever looming threat of the sharptooth, as Littlefoot tries to keep everyone together while trying to find the Great Valley.
-Fortunately, they do find it, and get their families (or, in Spike's case, getting adopted by Ducky's family) back as icing on the cake!
+First and foremost, Littlefoot loses his mother and is devastated over her death, which should make him alone a big enough victim of this trope.
+Both Ducky and Cera, and presumably Petrie as well, are separated from their families in an earthquake, and Spike appears to have been orphaned before he was even born.
+Later the entire group faces massive bouts of starvation during their journey, and have to avoid the ever looming threat of the Sharptooth, as Littlefoot tries to keep everyone together while trying to find the Great Valley.
+Fortunately, they do find it, and all of them get their families back, with Spike even ending up Happily Adopted by Ducky's family.

 Eldritch Abomination: The Tar Monster that seems like it's going to eat Cera only to be revealed that it's just Littlefoot and the others stuck together with tar.